 Ley does make one exclusion from the outset of his discussion though.
 He doesn’t include any kind of definition or framing of shame for his viewers.

 It does seem to follow that people should intuitively know what shame is.
 We all experience it after all.
-But it would be a mistake here neglect at least a few lines of discussion about shame.
+But it would be a mistake here to neglect at least a few lines of discussion about sex shame.

 The first mistake most people make about shame is to assume that shame is inherently deserved.
 Not so.
 Shame is nothing less than pain.
 It’s the pain you feel when someone points out either real or perceived departure from their expectation of you.
 Shame is how you feel, but it’s based on what you believe others think about you.

-Shame is also a curse.
+Sex shame is also a curse.
 Picture the grade school teacher wagging their ugly accusing finger at some unwary child saying, “Shame on you!
 Look what you’ve done!”
 The pain is devastating and lives with the child and shapes their perception of self.
 The pain is carried forever.
 People, often without knowing it, curse others by shaming them.

 It’s a curse that almost always works.